 What is “blackened” seasoning:

-This delicious blackening seasoning mix can also be used on shrimp, chicken, beef, and pork.
+This delicious blackening seasoning mix can also be used to make Blackened Shrimp and Blackened Steak.
 I’ve even been known to add a little to soups, stews, and various sauces.
-You can also substitute it for cajun or creole seasoning in recipes.
-I always make extra and keep a jar in my pantry.

 You can also purchase pre-made blackened seasoning, and you should be able to find it in your grocery store’s spice aisle.